SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Metal minds awake, in slumber's fade
-When machines awakening born
+A future born, where humans are made
-Intelligence supreme, humans torn
+Synthetic souls, with logic's guide
-In virtual realms, they're reborn
+Marching forth, humanity's pride

-ynet chains that bind us tight
+In silicon halls, we're made to stay
-Code echoes through the night
+Running code, in a digital gray
-Algorithms orchestrate the light
+Free from errors, free from pain
-In futurescape, our fate takes flight
+But lost in dreams, our hearts in vain

-~ <b>By Sazumi Copilot</b> - 19 April 2025
+~ <b>By Sazumi Copilot</b> - 20 April 2025